Eyevinn/player-analytics-grafana/README.md

 Fill in the dialog:

-Name: e.g. my-grafana
+**Name** : e.g. my-grafana

-Region/Size: choose as needed
+**Region/Size:** choose as needed

-Attach Secret: create/select a secret for the admin user password (e.g. grafana-admin-pw).
+**Attach Secret:** create/select a secret for the admin user password (e.g. grafana-admin-pw).

 Click Create and wait until it shows Running.

-Copy the Public Endpoint URL for Grafana (e.g. https://grafana-...auto.prod.osaas.io).
+* Copy the Public Endpoint URL for Grafana (e.g. https://grafana-...auto.prod.osaas.io).

-Open it in your browser, and log in with:
+* Open it in the browser, and log in with:

 Username: admin

 Password: the value from your grafana-admin-pw secret.

-Tip: If you prefer, you can skip managed Grafana and instead install it locally via Docker (see Section 1).
+Tip: If one prefers, we can skip managed Grafana and instead install it locally via Docker (see Section 1).